 High school seniors and their parents face an especially difficult reality as schools across the country are shut down in response to COVID-19.
 With each passing week, the loss of highly anticipate . . .

-Many kids are going stir crazy as families across the country are under quarantine—and teens are no exception.
-Most of my clients are teen girls, so I reached out to them for suggestions on how to . . .
+Many kids are going stir crazy as families across the country continue to social distance —and teens are no exception.
+Most of my clients are teen girls, so I reached out to them for suggestions o . . .

 Tweens and teens often struggle with receiving affection.
 They embarrass easily and some would rather die than be seen kissing their mothers in public.
 At a time when they lack self-confidence in ma . . .